KGW: News operation

 Providence Journal dispatched Mike Rausch, the news director of co-owned WHAS-TV in Louisville, Kentucky, to Portland in hopes of turning around the KGW newsroom, with its low morale and low ratings.
 Under Rausch, the station became newly aggressive as it aimed to compete with then–market leader KATU.
 The evening newscasts were rearranged into 5, 6, and 6:30 p.m. half-hours; the 6:30 p.m. hour was new and provided competition to KATU, which had the only newscast in the time slot.
 The station rebranded from "News 8" to "Northwest NewsChannel 8".
 Budget cuts were replaced with more financial support from corporate.
-The next year, the morning news was extended to 5:30 a.m.; Providence Journal launched Northwest Cable News, a regional cable channel utilizing the resources of the King Broadcasting stations including KGW; and debuted a helicopter, Sky 8, for newsgathering.
+The next year, the morning news was extended to 5:30 a.m.; Providence Journal launched Northwest Cable News, a regional cable channel utilizing the resources of the King Broadcasting stations including KGW; and KGW debuted a helicopter, Sky 8, for newsgathering.
 KGW began to make inroads on KATU in the news ratings, moving up to second place by May 1995.
 Sky 8 was the first news helicopter in the world fitted with an infrared camera, provided by Portland-based FLIR Systems. in September 1995, it pursued a fugitive that law enforcement officials had been trying to apprehend, helping sheriff's deputies make an arrest, and it was used in other police operations until the practice was ended by Belo after it purchased Providence Journal.
 Under Rausch, Sky 8 was a major promotional tool that Schulberg, who after leaving KGW became the media critic for The Oregonian, called "the station's trademark".
-When Rausch departed in 1998, KGW had unseated KATU from number-one in several newscasts.
+By the time Rausch departed in 1998, KGW had unseated KATU from number-one in several newscasts.

 In 1999, the morning newscast was extended again to two hours, and the weekend morning newscasts were lengthened.
 That year, the station was running neck-and-neck with a resurgent KOIN in the evening news ratings.
 By February 2001, it was winning in all news timeslots except noon after a sustained increase in viewership.
 When KGW managed KPXG-TV, the station provided newscasts for air on channel 22, initially reruns of its 6 and 11 p.m. newscasts and, from January 2003 to October 2005, a live 10 p.m. newscast.
 When the agreement ended, the 10 p.m. news moved to Portland's WB affiliate, KWBP-TV (channel 32).